What if I don’t feel like sharing everything during the first session, but I still wish to address my problem?

 So it is understandable that you are not ready to discuss the problem or share painful memories with a stranger.
 Maybe you don’t even want to think about the problem, memories or how you felt.
 And that is okay.
 During the session, it is possible to honor your protective parts and not create additional stress for you by forcing the protector parts to give in and share something they are not ready to share.

 - We do not want to force the part that is trying to protect you by demanding it to share the details it does not feel comfortable sharing.
 You can be totally honest and share only what feels right.
-We work with the protective parts and do not force them to be in a certain way ( i.e. to share just because that is what you are supposed to do during the session, we will not rape them with more shoulds, other people’s ideas, etc.)
+We work with the protective parts and do not force them to be in a certain way ( i.e. to share just because that is what you are supposed to do during the live coaching sessions, we will not rape them with more shoulds, other people’s ideas, etc.)

 - You deserve emotional freedom, meaning to work on your issue even if you are not ready to share it with the world or practitioner.